Want healthy nails? Hate toxic nail polish? Try some of the best halal nail polish brands!

 But let’s talk beauty: Inglot has become a favourite of industry professionals, and with good reason: their product lasts for ages, comes in a multitude of shades and textures, and dries quickly.
 No wonder fashion houses like Kenzo and Broadway productions like The Lion King all keep their products well stocked in their makeup artists’ toolkits.

 In 1975 Jeff Pink created a nail style that could be worn by actresses from scene to scene with low maintenance: it was the original French manicure, and the popular style grew into a nail polish company, which continues to be owned by Pink’s family today.

 LYN stands for ‘Live Your Now’ and is a brand dedicated to enhancing the beauty of women with ingredients that are wrapped in insight and inspiration.
 They offer a dizzying array of shades and collections, including one for parties and another for vegans.
 Of course, the brand has also recently expanded into Halal friendly options with their Love Your Nails Ch2olor Complex line.

-Vivre promises to nourish your nails with its cruelty free, paraben free, certified Halal, non-GMO and USA-made formulae.
+Vivre promises to nourish your nails with its cruelty free, paraben-free, certified Halal, non-GMO and USA-made formulae.
 Vivre products are made for the busy, modern woman who wants her polish to last and last.

 The founder of nail polish brand LACC, Farima Hakkak, was born in Iran and raised in San Francisco.
 Perhaps because of her experience with different cultures, she says her mission “is to inspire all women to follow their hearts, and do something they never thought possible.”
 If that something is wearing 10-free, 100% Halal nail polish, well, mission accomplished!

-Amara means “sweetheart” or “dear” in Arabic, and dear is exactly what these polishes are.
-While the line is somewhat limited in its range of colours, what is on offer so far sure doesn’t skip on quality or performance.
-As an added bonus, the company also donates money to local charities in that fight for better futures for women and children.
+Amara means “sweetheart” or “dear” in Arabic, and dear is exactly what these polishes are!
+While the line is somewhat limited in its range of colours (which are mainly pastels), what is on offer so far sure doesn’t skip on quality or performance.
+In fact, this is one of the longest-lasting Halal nail polish brands I tried.
+Their customer service is also excellent.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!